Polished concrete: New floors

-New floors require less work resulting in lower costs, but there are a few things to be aware of before a new concrete floor can be polished.
-Firstly, the mix design of the concrete should be 3500 psi or higher.
-The concrete should always be poured full depth to take advantage of the concrete's full structural strength, and also help to prevent cracks.
-The concrete should always be professionally finished with power trowels and properly cured with water for seven days.
+The mix design of the concrete should be 3500 psi or higher.
+The concrete should be poured full depth to take advantage of the concrete's full structural strength, and also help to prevent cracks.
+The concrete should always be professionally finished with power trowels and cured with water for seven days.
 Polishing should not begin until the concrete is fully cured (generally 28 days).
-The concrete slab can contain decorative aggregates to create many different aesthetic appearances.
-The aggregates are mostly sized 20mm, but almost anything can be used.
-The finished surface of the concrete will need to be finished to a high standard to facilitate the polishing process.
-According to the Global Concrete Polishing Institute, a FF (floor flatness) level of 50 or greater is desired.
+The concrete slab can contain decorative aggregates to create many different aesthetic appearances, see Terazzo.
+The aggregates are often sized 8 – 20 mm, but almost anything can be used.
+According to the Global Concrete Polishing Institute, a FF (floor flatness) level of 50 or greater is desired to facilitate the polishing process.
 During the finishing phase, any decorative aggregates such as seashells, glass chips or even metal car parts can be dropped into the surface of the concrete.
-Builders must be aware as early as possible if the concrete is to be polished so that the final finish is of the best quality.

 Retrofit floors

 Retrofit floors can be done in different ways depending on the conditions of the concrete.
 If the existing concrete is in good condition the surface can be polished to just about any standard.
 If the existing floor slab is in poor condition, it can be cut, or ground and the natural aggregate can be featured as the "exposure level".
 If the existing surface is in very poor condition a topping slab with a minimum thickness of 50 mm (2 inches) can be added on top of the existing slab.